MicrosoftDocs/powerapps-docs/powerapps-docs/user/request-license.md

 You can request a Power Apps license from your admin directly using Power Apps.

 ## Request a license

-If you don't have a license and are trying to open a Power Apps app, you'll see the options in the following image.
+If you don't have a license and are trying to open apps made with Power Apps, you'll see the options in the following image.
 Select **Request license** to submit a license request to your admin.

 > [!NOTE]
 > The options in the following image may differ depending on whether you've exhausted any Power Apps trials.